protonx-docs/protonx-docs.github.io/docs/Getting Started/Overview.md

 ## Introduction

-**ProtonX** is a Python library that converts text into **vector embeddings** quickly and accurately.
+**ProtonX** is a library that provides essential tools and models for building high-accuracy chatbots.
-It is designed to handle large-scale data with **very high speed**, making it ideal for semantic search, classification, and content recommendation applications.

 ### Use Cases